Constructive basic theory of central simple algebras: The Brauer group of a discrete field

-Let us now consider the general case.
-We assume $m\leq n$.
-We have used twice the hypothesis that~$A$ and~$B$ are division algebras: the first time when saying that~$d_{pq}$ is invertible in $A$, the second time when saying that the nonzero idempotent~$ba$ in $B=f_1Cf_1$ is equal to~$f_1$.
-Let us rewrite our proof in the more general context.
-If we find that $d_{pq}$ is not invertible, we know by Theorem \ref{th1} that $A$ is isomorphic to some~$\MM_{m'}(A')$ with $m'>1$ and $[A':F]<[A:F]$.
-So we can replace in our hypothesis $A$ by~$A'$ and $m$ by $mm'$.
-If $mm'\geq n$, we permute~$A'$ and~$B$.
-In this case, a similar problem can appear with the new~$d_{pq}$ in~$B$.
+\end{enumerate} \end{corollary} \begin{proof} \emph{1}.
+Let us consider the proof of Theorem~\ref{thBr10}.
+We have used the hypothesis that \(A\)~is a division algebra in the representation of~\(A^m\) as the direct sum of vector spaces all isomorphic to~\(B\).
+If this representation fails, it is because we find a nonzero nonregular element in~\(A\) and we know by Theorem~\ref{th1} that \(A\) is isomorphic to some~\(\MM_{m'}(A')\) with \(m'>1\) and \([A':F]<[A:F]\).
+So we can replace in our hypothesis \(A\) by~\(A'\) and \(m\) by \(mm'\).
 This kind of problem can only happen a finite number of times.
-So we assume now $m\leq n$ and $d_{pq}$ invertible in $A$.
-If the nonzero idempotent $ba$ in $f_1Cf_1$ is not equal to $f_1$, we know that $B$ is isomorphic to some $\MM_{n'}(B')$ with $n'> 1$ and $[B':F]<[B:F]$.
-So we can replace in our hypothesis $B$ by $B'$ and~$n$ by $nn'$.
-And all computations work out well.

 \emph{2}.
-Left to the reader. \end{proof} \begin{lemma} Let $A$ and $B$ be central simple $F$-algebras, and $K$ an extension of $F$.
-If $A\sim_FB$, then $A_K\sim_KB_K$.
-In particular, if $A\sim_FB$, then $K$ splits $A$ \ssi $K$ splits $B$. \end{lemma} \begin{proof} If $\MM_m(A)\simeq \MM_n(B)$ as $F$-algebras, then
+Left to the reader. \end{proof} \begin{lemma} Let \(A\) and~\(B\) be central simple \(F\)-algebras, and \(K\) an extension of~\(F\).
+If \(A\sim_FB\), then \(A_K\sim_KB_K\).
+In particular, if \(A\sim_FB\), then \(K\) splits~\(A\) \ssi \(K\) splits~\(B\). \end{lemma} \begin{proof} If \(\MM_m(A)\simeq \MM_n(B)\) as \(F\)-algebras, then

-as $K$-algebras. \end{proof}
+as \(K\)-algebras. \end{proof}

-This gives a natural group morphism $\Br(F)\to\Br(K)$.
+This gives a natural group morphism \(\Br(F)\to\Br(K)\).